5 SEO Trends that Are Ranking Up

 Google’s 2017 image search upgrade was a game-changer.
 Users can now view images as a gallery without leaving the search engine.
 While that initially may seem to take the weight off of businesses to produce quality content, it actually means the opposite.
 Visual search is redefining SEO best practices, and it’s a natural combination with mobile web searching and social media SEO.
 What it means for businesses: use images wisely, and incorporate branded images when possible.

 SEO should always put the user first.
 Whether you’re writing new blog posts, branding images or incorporating voice search phrases, the bottom line is to focus on creating a quality search experience for your users.
 Help them solve their problems and answer their questions quickly.

 At TDF, we help identify the firms who are leading the way in SEO and digital marketing trends.
-Check out our best agencies directory to find a firm that fits your company’s SEO and website design & development needs, or visit our blog for content and design inspiration.
+Check out our best SEO companies to find a firm that fits your company’s SEO and website design & development needs, or visit our blog for content and design inspiration.